Reimagining Master Data Management For Healthcare Organizations

 What is healthcare master data management (hMDM)?

-Data management for healthcare has certain requirements and needs that a generic MDM platform can only fulfill with extensive tuning and custom implementation. hMDM is master data management redesigned for healthcare organizations across the care continuum to meet their specific business needs out of the box—including clinical-grade accuracy, highest levels of data security, data stewardship for healthcare workflows, and built-in data enrichment to fill critical gaps in patient and provider records.
+Healthcare data management has certain requirements and needs that a generic MDM platform can only fulfill with extensive tuning and custom implementation. hMDM is master data management redesigned for healthcare organizations across the care continuum to meet their specific business needs out of the box—including clinical-grade accuracy, highest levels of data security, data stewardship for healthcare workflows, and built-in data enrichment to fill critical gaps in patient and provider records.

 The Verato Universal Identity™ platform introduces the industry’s first hMDM.
 It contains everything a healthcare company needs—and nothing it doesn’t–to enable a complete and trusted single source of truth for consumer, patient, and provider identity.
 The cloud-native hMDM platform leverages an unparalleled nationwide dataset and AI technology to resolve, manage, and enrich healthcare identities for people and organizations.